PHANTOM-277/hydrahealth/README.md

 In the web-dev folder , the file home.html is the main index of our project , if you're running it please open the home.html.

-After student-login comes the dashboard , which as of now is not connected with the login page (back-end not yet started).
+After student-login comes the dashboard (available in dashboard.html ) , which as of now is not connected with the login page (back-end not yet started).

 Thank you.